briandrum/codes.forchagrin.com/_chapters/chapter-549-weapons-and-explosives.md

         of the armed forces of the United States and is carrying a valid military identification card and documentation of successful completion of firearms training that meets or exceeds the training requirements described in division (G)(1) of Ohio R.C.
-2923.125.
+[2923.125][ORC Section 2923.125].

         2. _(B)_ The person transporting or possessing the handgun is not knowingly in a place described in division (B) of Ohio R.C.
-2923.126.
+        [2923.126][ORC Section 2923.126].

     3. _(3)_ Subsection (a) of this section does not apply to a person if all of the following apply:

         1. _(A)_ The person possesses a valid all-purpose vehicle permit issued under Ohio R.C.
-1533.103 by the Chief of the Division of Wildlife.
+[1533.103][ORC Section 1533.103] by the Chief of the Division of Wildlife.

         2. _(B)_ The person is on or in an all-purpose vehicle as defined in Ohio R.C.
-1531.01 on private or publicly owned lands or on or in a motor vehicle during the open hunting season for a wild quadruped or game bird.
+[1531.01][ORC Section 1531.01] on private or publicly owned lands or on or in a motor vehicle during the open hunting season for a wild quadruped or game bird.

         3. _(C)_ The person is on or in an all-purpose vehicle as defined in Ohio R.C.
-1531.01 or a motor vehicle that is parked on a road that is owned or administered by the Division of Wildlife.
+[1531.01][ORC Section 1531.01] or a motor vehicle that is parked on a road that is owned or administered by the Division of Wildlife.

 4. _(d)_